LuizaSalum/NOVAIMS_COMP3/README.md

 <h1>NOVAIMS COMP 3 Final Project: Lolly Locket's Dog Chase</h1>
 <p><img alt="Lolly Locket's Dog Chase Start Screen" src="https://github.com/LuizaSalum/NOVAIMS_COMP3/blob/main/images/interface/start.png"/></p>
+<p>Every element of the game was drawn using Clip Studio Pro.
+No AI tool was used for any image.
+We strongly oppose the use of AI-generated images since most of these generators are fed with human-created art without proper authorisation (To learn more about it, watch: <a href="https://youtu.be/9xJCzKdPyCo?si=QRO3VLsTQcFZI51N">The AI Art Apocalypse</a> by Hello Future Me).
+Everything was based on the "Polly Party Pickup" game from 2007 <a href="https://pollypocket.fandom.com/wiki/Polly_Party_Pickup">(Wiki)</a> and we have no interest in commercializing this project.</p>
 <h2>Group Members</h2>
 António Manuel Ferreira dos Santos - 20221966<br>
 Brenda Montenegro Pontremoli Lima - 20221865<br>